Written by Tanya Zhang

 How to Fold Dress Shirts for Travel

-1. Lay out your dress shirt and button it up
+1. Lay out your collared shirt and button it up

 Make sure you lay your shirt out nice and flat.
 Don't do it over your bed, couch, or any other uneven surface.
 Smooth out any wrinkles and make sure your dress shirts are even on all sides, even the side of the shirt.